 The spices may separate over time.
 Be sure to give your jar a shake before using.

-In addition to using on fish, chicken or steak.
-Try stirring a tablespoon into your favorite cream sauce for a cajun pasta or even mac and cheese.
+In addition to using on meats.
+Try stirring a tablespoon into your favorite cream sauce for cajun pasta or even mac and cheese.

 - Combine all ingredients in a small bowl.

 - Seal in an airtight container until use.